Creating a Statewide Legal Defense Fund

 The issue of legal defense is a federal issue at its core.
 Universal representation in immigration court should be a national mandate in the US.
 As we fight for that reality, cities and states across the nation have risen to stand up for immigrants who belong to their communities.
 The Vera National Institute of Justice created the SAFE (Safety and Fairness for Everyone) Network to continue growing the movement created by New York’s Immigrant Family Unity Project (NYIFUP).
 The SAFE Network is a coalition of local jurisdictions committed to publicly funded immigration defense.
 The network aims to advance equal access to justice by using a public defender model in immigration court that eliminates merit-based defense.
 Denver joined the SAFE Network in 2017.

 This year we are running a bill to create a statewide legal defense fund in Colorado!
 The Act for Due Process and Dignity would create a public/private fund similar to the Denver Immigrant Legal Services Fund (DILSF).
-An advisory board made up of community leaders, advocates, and legal experts would review grant applications and choose grantees.
+The administering agent will review grant applications and choose grantees.
 Through this statewide fund, any Coloradan with a deportation case would qualify to receive a free lawyer if they cannot afford one.

 This statewide fund will advance a universal model for representation that replicates a public defender model for immigration court.
 This means that no one would be turned away based on their likeliness to win their case.
 Everyone means everyone.
 If passed, Colorado would join other states like Oregon, New York, Illinois, New Jersey, and California in standing up for due-process and dignity for all.